Skip to main content

 Lovell, a native of Kentucky, holds a bachelor's degree from Berea College and completed his doctorate at UK.
 He served as a postdoctoral scholar at Sanders-Brown before accepting a permanent appointment to the university faculty.

-"I am delighted that Professor Lovell is being recognized for his important contributions to our understanding of some
+"I am delighted that Professor Lovell is being recognized for his important contributions to

 By Erin Holaday Ziegler